uc-r/uc-r.github.io/analytics/predictive/iml-package.md

 3. Sort interaction relationship by descending rho (interaction strength)
 ```

 The following measures the two-way interactions of all variables with the `OverTime` variable.
-The two tree-based models show `MonthlyIncome` having the strongest interaction (although it is a week interaction since $\rho < 0.13$).
+The two tree-based models show `MonthlyIncome` having the strongest interaction (although it is a week interaction since $$\rho < 0.13$$).
 Identifying these interactions can be useful to understand which variables create co-denpendencies in our models behavior.
 It also helps us identify interactions to visualize with PDPs (which is why I showed the example of the `OverTime` and `MonthlyIncome` interaction PDP earlier).

 ```r